FOSSEE/online_test/README.txt

       $ sudo python python_server.py

+    Put this in the background once it has started since this will not return back the prompt.
+It is important that the server be running *before* students start attempting the exam.
 Using sudo is necessary since the server is run as the user "nobody".
 This runs on the ports configured in the settings.py file in the variable "SERVER_PORTS".
 The "SERVER_TIMEOUT" also can be changed there.
     This is the maximum time allowed to execute the submitted code.
     Note that this will likely spawn multiple processes as "nobody" depending on the number of server ports specified.

  5. Now, run::